component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

 </details>

-> We could use [Rebass Grid](https://grid.rebassjs.org/) directly since it is based on styled-system and implements the same API but it's a good thing we keep our primitives abstracted from the implementation details so we can always change implementation without refactoring application's code.
+> We could use [Rebass Grid](https://grid.rebassjs.org/) directly since it is based on styled-system and implements the same API but it’s a good thing we keep our primitives abstracted from the implementation details so we can always change implementation without refactoring application’s code.

 ## 5.3 Adding spacing to any primitive

-We already used similar technique in the [Typography](http://localhost:6061/#/Typography) exercises.
+We’ve already used a similar technique in the [Typography](http://localhost:6061/#/Typography) exercises.
 Adding `Box` and `Flex` to the mix we now can create really complex layouts only using our primitives without writing HTML or CSS.
-And since the values for the spacing are coming from our [spacing scale](http://localhost:6060/#/Foundation?id=spacing) we can be sure our layouts are consistent across the whole application!
+And since the values for the spacing are coming from our [spacing scale](https://component-driven.github.io/component-driven-development/styleguide/#/Foundation?id=spacing) we can be sure our layouts are consistent across the whole application!

-### Result
+### The result

 ```jsx noeditor
 import Footer from '../../../src/components/patterns/Footer';
 <Footer />;
 ```

-### Task
+### The task

-1. Create the `Footer` component using only primitives to adjust the layout
+1. Create a `Footer` component using only primitives to adjust the layout.

 ## 5.4 Stack primitive

-We just learned that [space](https://styled-system.com/api#space) function of styled-system, that adds `margin` and `padding` props to any of our primitives, is a powerful tool.
-Now we could just add this function to all our primitives and start controlling whitespace using `m` and `p` props on every instance in our app like this:
+We’ve just learned that [space](https://styled-system.com/api#space) function of styled-system, that adds `margin` and `padding` props to any of our primitives, is a powerful tool.
+Now we could add this function to all our primitives and start controlling whitespace using `m` and `p` props on every component in our app like this:

 ```jsx static
 /* List of buttons */